dbojan/reddit_refresher/README.md

 windows version uses powershell
 you can start it by clicking on bat
-it runs in loop.
+it runs in a loop.

 ### Installation

-right click here to download.
+right click (here)[https://raw.githubusercontent.com/dbojan/reddit_refresher/refs/heads/main/reddit_refresher.zip] to download uncompres...